 The current reimbursement rate is listed on the Payment Request Form.
 The college mileage rate is updated annually each July, based on the then applicable IRS mileage reimbursement rate.

 Employees will not be reimbursed for the following, even if these costs are incurred during business travel:

-- o Car repairs
+- Car repairs

-- o Rental car costs during repair of personal car
+- Rental car costs during repair of personal car

-- o Tickets, fines, or traffic violations
+- Tickets, fines, or traffic violations

 Vehicle Accident Reporting Procedures

 For All Accidents: